Skip to main content

 CodecQuality / bitrateDecode supportWhen to use

-H264BaselineUniversal — every browser, every mobile, every headsetDefault for broad audiences, mobile, VR
+H264BaselineUniversal — every browser, every mobile, every headsetUniversal fallback; required for Safari, iOS, older devices

 VP8Slightly worse than H264WideRare; prefer H264

 Set the preferred codec from the dashboard (Codec settings) or per-session in the SDK.
-For most projects: H264 unless you have a specific reason.
+Default to AV1 primary with a fallback that fits your audience.

 Resolution and bitrate